 By reading these rules & agreement, you indicate that you understand and agree to follow all rules set out by Richmond Food Security Society.
 This is further agreed upon by paying for and registering as a tenant of an assigned garden plot.

-Volunteer Reviewers will look at all plots 3 times per year: in case of an infraction the first notice will be a written (paper or email) notice with explanation.
+Reviewers access all the plots 3 times per year: in case of an infraction, the first notice will be a written email notice with explanation.
 Plot holders will be given 14 days to correct the identified issue(s).
+Follow-up reviews will be conducted on plots that had a previous violation.

-If there are no significant changes, you will receive a second notice (paper or email) with a date that the plot rental is cancelled and you must forfeit your plot.
+If there are no significant changes, you will receive a second notice via email with a date that the plot rental is cancelled and you must forfeit your plot.

 Community Garden Rules and Agreement – Expanded